Poland's Nationalist President Narrowly Wins Reelection

 State television accused Trzaskowski of being under the sway of LGBTQ activists and Jewish interests, reviving Poland's fraught history of anti-Semitism.

-Hungary's prime minister Viktor Orbán, who is also at odds with the EU for his increasingly authoritarian style of governing, congratulated Duda on his victory, according to Reuters.
+Hungary's Prime Minister Viktor Orbán, who is also at odds with the EU for his increasingly authoritarian style of governing, congratulated Duda on his victory, according to Reuters.
 Orbán posted his and Duda's photos on Facebook with the caption, "Bravo!"